 Ms Koren Kuntz

-In 2015 she was awarded a grant from the Durham University Institute of Medieval and Early Modern Studies to work as a research assistant at The Getty Research Institute under Dr David Brafman, Curator of Rare Books, on two exhibitions, The Cave Temples of Dunhuang: Buddhist Art on China’s Silk Road and The Art of Alchemy.
-She has also worked as an assistant for Maddy Rosenberg, Executive Director and Curator of CENTRAL BOOKING in Manhattan’s Lower East Side, during the Talk Talk exhibition and Diana Wege’s solo show Nine Lives, at CENTRAL BOOKING’S Haber Space and Library, respectively.
-Previously she has worked as a graphic designer for Vellum art magazine based in Brooklyn.
+In 2015 she was awarded a grant from the Durham University’s Institute of Medieval and Early Modern Studies to work as a research assistant for Dr David Brafman, Curator of Rare Books at The Getty Research Institute, on the exhibitions, The Cave Temples of Dunhuang: Buddhist Art on China’s Silk Road and The Art of Alchemy.
+She has also worked as art gallery assistant at CENTRAL BOOKING in Manhattan’s Lower East Side, a writer and representative for Vellum magazine at Art Paris art fair, and more recently as an apprentice archivist in special collections at Ushaw College in Durham.

 Recent Awards and Recognition